 The breadth of Hodge Malek QC’s practice is acknowledged by Chambers & Partners who name him as one of their ‘Stars at the Bar’ as he is ranked in seven areas.

 Commercial Dispute Resolution: “sails through complex disputes with consummate ease.”
-(2012).
-“Very authoritative and excellent with clients.”
+(2012); “Very authoritative and excellent with clients.”
 (2014); “He is supremely diligent and a top-class litigator.”
 “When it comes to dealing with freezing injunctions and matters pertaining to the Middle East there’s no need to look any further than him.”
-(2015).
-“A regulatory and disciplinary expert.
+(2015); “A regulatory and disciplinary expert.
 He is supremely diligent and a top class litigator.”
 “An astute tactician who gives clear strategic advice.
 He is particularly strong at navigating complex international disputes.”
 (2016); “He has very strong analytical skills and is a leading expert in the areas of disclosure and documentary evidence.”
 (2017); “Has great intellectual capacity and the ability to work through papers expeditiously.
 He grasps all the issues in a short time.”
 “An astute tactician, who gives clear strategic advice.”
-(2018).
+(2018); "An astute tactician who gives clear, strategic advice and is particularly strong in navigating complex international disputes."
+"A multi-talented lawyer who can turn his hand to anything."
+(2019); "Has great intellectual capacity and the ability to work through papers expeditiously.
+He grasps all the issues in a short time."
+(2019).

 Recommended as a leading silk in Banking & Finance he is ‘ A brilliant strategist.
 “Very good on disputes regarding contract interpretation“.
 “A hardworking and incisive barrister, with gravitas, polish and sound judgement.”